What Is Kalshi? How It Works, Fees, and Whether It’s Worth It

 Kalshi vs. Polymarket vs. PredictIt

-The three major English-language prediction markets differ significantly in regulation, fees, and market selection:
+The three major English-language prediction markets differ significantly in regulation, fees, and market selection.
+For a deeper breakdown, see the Kalshi vs. Polymarket comparison.

 How to Get Started on Kalshi